linolastella/324/README.md

 Principles of Programming Languages class I took, Winter 2017

 Some Programming Languages paradigms were covered in this class.
 In particular, we practiced stateless programming.
-3 Major assignments and 6 exercises.
+3 major assignments and 6 exercises.

 First assignment -> practice with higher-order functions and anonymous functions (lambda).
 It's a maze generator and auto-solver,
                     it requires DrRacket to read the file because it contains images.